TheSpaghettiDetective/obico-server/README.md

 ```

 2. Run it!
 Do **either** one of these based on what OS you are using:
-    - If you are on Linux: `cd TheSpaghettiDetective && sudo docker-compose up -d`
+    - If you are on Linux: `cd TheSpaghettiDetective && sudo docker compose up -d`
     - If you are on Mac: `cd TheSpaghettiDetective && docker-compose up -d`
     - If you are on Windows: `cd TheSpaghettiDetective; docker-compose up -d`

 3. Go grab a coffee.
 Step 2 will take 15-30 minutes.

 4. There is no step 4.
-This is how easy it is to get The Spaghetti Detective up and running (thanks to Docker and Docker-compose).
+This is how easy it is to get Obico up and running (thanks to Docker and Docker-compose).

 Open "http://localhost:3334" on the same computer.
 Voila - your self-hosted Obico Server is now up and running!